M72 LAW: United States

-During the Vietnam and post-Vietnam periods, all issued LAWs were recalled after instances of the warhead exploding in flight, sometimes injuring the operator.
-After safety improvements, part of the training and firing drills included the requirement to ensure that the words "w/coupler" were included in the text description stenciled on the launcher, which indicated that the launcher had the required safety modifications.
+During and after Vietnam War, all issued LAWs were recalled after instances of the warhead exploding in flight, sometimes injuring the operator.
+Each LAW that received the safety modifications was stenciled "w/coupler".

 With the failure of the M72's intended replacement, the Viper, in late 1982 Congress ordered the US Army to test off-the-shelf light antitank weapons and report back by the end of 1983.
-In partnership with Raufoss AS, Talley Defense offered the M72E5, which offered increased range, penetration and better sights; this was tested along with five other light anti-armor weapons in 1983.
-Despite the improvements that the M72E5 offered, the AT4 was chosen to replace the M72.
+Raufoss AS and Talley Defense offered the M72E4, which provided better range, velocity, and sights, but the AT4's higher speed and range were found to have a higher hit probability in 1985 tests by the U.S. Army Materiel Systems Analysis Activity (AMSAA).
+The AT4 was chosen to replace the M72.

-Although generally thought of as a Vietnam War–era weapon that has been superseded by the more-powerful AT4, the M72 LAW found new popularity in the operations by the U.S. Army, the U.S. Marine Corps, and Canadian Army in Iraq and Afghanistan.
+The M72 LAW remained in U.S. service due to existing stockpiles and the U.S. Air Force continuing to purchase M72A3 LAWs until at least 2009.
+The LAW also found new popularity in operations with the U.S. Army, the U.S. Marine Corps, and Canadian Army in Iraq and Afghanistan.
 The lower cost and lighter weight of the LAW, combined with a scarcity of modern heavy armored targets and the need for an individual assault weapon versus an individual anti-armor weapon, made it ideal for the type of urban combat seen in Iraq and mountain warfare seen in Afghanistan.
 In addition, a soldier can carry two LAWs on a mission as opposed to a single AT4.